edelveart/figurate-numbers/README.md

 # Figurate Numbers in Lua

-`figurate_numbers` is the most comprehensive and specialized figurate number module written in `Lua` to date.
+`figurate_numbers` is the most comprehensive and specialized module for figurate numbers written in `Lua` to date.
 It implements `241 infinite number sequences` based on the remarkable book
 > [Figurate Numbers](https://books.google.com.pe/books/about/Figurate_Numbers.html?id=ERS7CgAAQBAJ&redir_esc=y)  by Elena Deza and Michel Deza, published in 2012.

 This implementation uses **coroutines** in Lua to handle **infinite sequences**.
 It is intended for use in mathematical projects and with Sonic Pi.